 - Ageing Population: The number of people over 60 is expected to double by 2050, surpassing adolescents and youth aged 10-24.
-This is an opportunity for Zespri because in most markets as people age, they spend and consume more fruit as seen in Japan. - Discounters and E-commerce are fast growing channels, with discounters fast growing off a bigger base.
-Determining the success model to win in these fast-growing channels is paramount for winning in the retail landscape. - · In-home snacking is a major increasing trend.
+This is an opportunity for Zespri because in most markets as people age, they spend and consume more fruit, as seen in Japan. - Discounters and E-commerce are fast growing channels, with discounters fast growing off a bigger base.
+Determining the success model to win in these fast-growing channels is paramount for winning in the retail landscape. - In-home snacking is a major increasing trend.
 Fruit is the most consumed product at snacking occasions, especially as a mid-morning snack.
 This is an opportunity for Zespri as a healthy snack in-line with consumers' increased health focus and healthy eating drive due to concern over rising health issues such as diabetes, obesity etc.

 - New age consumers born into the online generation.
-Demand for convenience in both product (fresh cut or other processed format vs whole fresh fruit) and service (i.e. online shopping) are continuing to increase in pace. - Increase in consumers attention to sustainability, especially related to plastics and climate change.
+Demand for convenience in both product (fresh cut or other processed format vs whole fresh fruit) and service (i.e. online shopping) is continuing to increase in pace. - Increase in consumers attention to sustainability, especially related to plastics and climate change.
 For example, in Europe, plastics issues are starting to impact business with an increasing number of customers refusing plastic packaging in-store, driven also by increasing regulatory change.
-More regulation is also emerging in China and in the North American markets.
+More regulation is also emerging in China and in the North American markets, and consumers are increasingly looking beyond the products and into how they have been produced, including looking at how workers are cared for.